ibexa/documentation-developer/docs/update_and_migration/from_2.5/to_3.3.md

 First, create an update branch `update-[[=target_version=]]` in git and commit your work.

-If you have not done it before, add the relevant meta-repository as an `upstream` remote:
+If you haven't done it before, add the relevant meta-repository as an `upstream` remote:

 === "ezplatform"